ablaies92/ML-Projects-and-Exercises/Major Projects/2nd Capstone - Domestic Used Car Market/README.md

-# 1st Capstone - Can Big Mountain Resort Raise their Daily Ticket Price?
+# 2nd Capstone - Can one model the US Used Car Market?

-This analysis includes various notebooks that break up the comprehensive Data Science project lifecycle (initial data discovery/loading (data wrangling), exploratory data analysis, preprocessing and modelling)
+The objective of this project is to develop a predictive model that automates the domestic used car sales market appraisal and estimation/evaluation process.

-The purpose of this data science project is to come up with a pricing model for ski resort tickets in our market segment.
-Big Mountain suspects it may not be maximizing its returns, relative to its position in the market.
-It also does not have a strong sense of what facilities matter most to visitors, particularly which ones they're most likely to pay more for.
-This project aims to build a predictive model for ticket price based on a number of facilities, or properties, boasted by resorts (at the resorts).
-This model will be used to provide guidance for Big Mountain's pricing and future facility investment plans.
+The main driving force behind the development of this model is to minimize laborious efforts that go into researching used car sales data (e.g. what can I get for a 2011 toyota camry SE?) by deploying a model built using historical data with the ability to consume new data (leveraging Bayesian principles – ideal, future state model).

 ## Pipenv